 The sessions here are geared more towards vision, with insights from multichannel, technology or strategy trends.
 Another great part about this conference is that it breeds a networking culture that encourages you to meet with people outside of our nonprofit circle.
 So, if you’re shy, be prepared to step outside of your shell and pick the brains of innovative nonprofit professionals.

-Feeding America Unite Conference
+VIRTUAL: Feeding America Unite Conference

 Through a combination of small-group learning sessions and attendee dialogue and networking, the Feeding America Unite Conference establishes a foundation for continuous, year-round learning and growth for food bank staff and fundraisers alike.
 Surround yourself with marketers and fundraisers who are dedicated to the same mission: ending world hunger.